igrishaev/pg2/README.md

 ## Arrays support

 In JDBC, arrays have always been a pain.
-Every time you're about to pass an array to the database and read it back, you've got to wrap your data with various Java classes, extend protocols, and multimethods.
+Every time you're about to pass an array to the database and read it back, you've got to wrap your data in various Java classes, extend protocols, and multimethods.
 In Postgres, the array type is quite powerful yet underestimated due to poor support of drivers.
 This is one more reason for running this project: to bring easy access to Postgres arrays.

 PG2 tries its best to provide seamless connection between Clojure vectors and Postgres arrays.
 When reading an array, you get a Clojure vector.
 And vice